 Disputes Can Be Slow

 Unfortunately, some popular marketplaces to trade gift cards for crypto have become less capable of handling the load of gift card exchange.
-Thankfully, at LocalCoinSwap, support times are low, and staff will go the extra mile to ensure that if there’s a good potential outcome, it will be achieved.
+Thankfully, at LocalCoinSwap, support times are low, and staff will go the extra mile to ensure that it will be achieved if there’s an excellent potential outcome.

 If you are looking for a place to become a vendor, LocalCoinSwap is an excellent option.
-Suppose your area isn’t heavily saturated yet with gift card traders.
-In that case, it’s even easier for you to become an established and well-regarded gift card trader not only in your community but beyond.
+However, suppose your area isn’t heavily saturated yet with gift card traders.
+In that case, it’s even easier for you to become an established and well-regarded gift card trader in your community and beyond.

 Gift card disputes can be complicated.
-Try and avoid them where possible as there can be some delays in waiting for evidence that needs providing from both sides during the process.
-When trading gift cards, it can be more complicated, taking more time to resolve than more common trade types.
+Try and avoid them where possible, as there can be delays in waiting for evidence that both sides may need to provide during the process.
+Also, trading gift cards can be more complicated, taking more time to resolve than more common trade types.